Myself5/DellInspiron5591Hackintosh/README.md

 5. Internet connection (obviously :stuck_out_tongue_winking_eye:)

 ### BIOS setup
 1. Make sure your BIOS is up to date.
-If not install latest from Dell site
+If not install latest from Dell sitee
 2. Reboot to BIOS Setup
 3. Enable Boot from USB and Legacy boot
 4. Disable Fast boot and Secure boot